 SDSUid: SDSU Student Account for University Services

 SDSUid is the campus single identifier used to securely access new IT services.
-All SDSU students are provided an SDSUid, which must be activated in order to access crucial services including a student email account, Online Learning Management Systems (Blackboard & Canvas), Library, Campus ID Card, parking permit, SDSU intranet, and other important services.
+All SDSU students are provided an SDSUid, which must be activated in order to access crucial services including a student email account, the Online Learning Management System (Canvas), Library, Campus ID Card, parking permit, SDSU intranet, and other important services.
 A full list of these services can be found at SDSUid Services.

 Google G Suite for Students

 If you have questions regarding your Gmail or other Google G Suite services, please visit gsuite.sdsu.edu.
 There, you will find information on: